vedran-kolka-syntio/risingwave-docs/docs/sql/commands/sql-create-source.md

 slug: /sql-create-source
 ---

 Sources are resources that RisingWave can read data from.
+RisingWave provides a set of connectors with which you can connect to various sources.

 Use `CREATE SOURCE` to establish the connection to a source.
 After a connection is established, RisingWave will be able to read data from the source.

+When creating a source, you can specify if you want to create a non-materialized or materialized source.

+## What are materialized sources?

+For a non-materialized source, the streaming data is not stored in RisingWave.
+To store certain results in RisingWave so that you can query them later, you need to create materialized views.

+For a materialized source, all streaming data from it is stored in RisingWave.
+As more and more data continues to be ingested, a materialized source takes up an increasing amount of storage space.

-## Supported sources
+## Supported connectors

+RisingWave provides connectors for these message brokers, databases, and tools.

 Click a connector name to see the SQL syntax, options, and sample statement of connecting RisingWave to the connector.